 Buying Land In Maine | Top Mistakes To Avoid Building Your ME Home.

-Buying land in Maine, what to look out for when building a house from scratch.
+Buying land in Maine, top mistakes to avoid building your ME home.
+What to look out for when building a house, your home from scratch.

 This blog post also considers the top mistakes to avoid making when you build your own home in Maine.
 First the Maine land.

 Like people the soils are different on house lots or larger property acreages.

 And the first rule of real estate everyone knows about the three location, location, location mantra.
 That little ditty reminds under everything is the land.
 And where it is on the planet is everything when building a home.

 Scrimp somewhere else but make the location everything.
 It is so true that the land location, the how it lays in the terrain and setting is everything to the future home owner.
 Their enjoyment is tied to the location times three.